WritingsJuly 5, 202612 min read

 - External shortlist (2–3+ names) drafted with supervisor; arm’s-length rules checked; kept confidential

-- Nomination form in ~8 weeks before planned dissertation submission
+- Nomination form in ~8 weeks before planned dissertation submission; submission date on the form treated as a commitment

 - Defence talk prepared while the external reads